wavemaker/docs/learn/react-native/expo-ipa-debug.md

 ---
-title: "IPA: Debugging React Native Apps Installed in Mobile"
+title: "IPA: Debugging React Native iOS App Installed in Mobile"
 id: ""
-sidebar_label: "Debug IPA Files"
+sidebar_label: "Debug IPA"
 ---
 ---

 You can install a WaveMaker-developed React Native app on your mobile device and debug the application.
 In this document, we use IPA files to debug an iOS application.

-### Pre-requisites
+## Pre-requisites

 1. A Mac book with the latest Mac OS.
 2. iPhone with iOS 13 or later